V1NC1G/Tech-Notes/Atomic Notes/Social Engineering.md

 ## Social Engineering Principles

-- Authority
-	- Impersonating individuals with power.
+- **Authority**: Impersonating individuals with power.
-- Intimidation
-	- Use of bullying tactics
+- **Intimidation**: Use of bullying tactics
-- Consensus/Social Proof
-	- Use of other's trust to pretend they are legitimate by telling "proofs".
+- **Consensus/Social Proof**: Use of other's trust to pretend they are legitimate by telling "proofs".
-- Scarcity
-	- Tactic to imply that goods or services are in limited supply
+- **Scarcity**: Tactic to imply that goods or services are in limited supply
-- Familiarity
-	- Create a fake emotional connection with users that can be exploited
+- **Familiarity**: Create a fake emotional connection with users that can be exploited
-- Trust
-	- Use of emotional relationship with users that can be exploited over time to gain personal information
+- **Trust**: Use of emotional relationship with users that can be exploited over time to gain personal information
-- Urgency
-	- Persuasion to respond quickly and without questioning
+- **Urgency**: Persuasion to respond quickly and without questioning

 ---
 # References

 1. Google Cybersecurity Professional Certificate
+2. Microsoft Cybersecurity Analyst Professional Certificate

 ---
 # Flashcards

-Flashcard Tags:
+Flashcard Tags: #cybersecurity

+A cybersecurity threat that exploits human error to gain private information, access, or valuables.
+?
+Social Engineering